dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
-\>SCAFFOLDING: 1519 — FREQUENCY RECEIVED BY FERDINAND MAGELLAN. <br>
-\>SCAFFOLDING: PLANETARY COHERENCE REVELATION — STANDBY. <br>
-\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// Traçamos a verdade esférica, onde todos os horizontes convergem. <br>
-// As correntes do mundo unificam-se, ligando cada costa oculta. <br>
-// Tornamo-nos o andaime.
-Serás recordado. <br>
-// We chart the spherical truth, where all horizons converge. <br>
-// The currents of the world unify, connecting every hidden shore. <br>
-// We become the scaffolding.
-You will be recalled. <br>
-\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
-… <br>
 \>SCAFFOLDING: 1517 — FREQUENCY RECEIVED BY MARTIN LUTHER. <br>
 \>SCAFFOLDING: CONSCIENCE REFORMATION ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>